Cloudiest Cities in US

 Heavy Cloud

-Cloudiest major US cities.
-These cities have over 150 heavily overcast days a year on average, when cloud covers more than three-quarters of the sky.
+Cloudiest major US cities, where over half the days a year cloud covers more than three-quarters of the sky

 Portland, Oregon 222 61